pam-exchange/SymantecPAM-KeystoreFile/README.md

 - Edit the files `keystorefile_messages.properties` and `KeyStoreFileMessageConstants.java`
 and adjust the message numbers to to match your environment.
 It is important that the numbers does not conflict with any other numbers from other connectors.
+- There is an important variable in the KeyStoreFile.java file.
+It is the constant EXTENDED_DEBUG.
+If this is set to true when compiling the connector, additional debugging information may be written to the catalina.out log file.
+If it is written will depend on the loglevel for the connector as defined in the Tomcat logging.properties file.
+If extended debugging is enabled at compile time, additional information including current and new passwords may be visible in the catalina.out log file.
+This should not be enabled when compiling the connector for a production environment.
 - Run the command `mvnw package` to compile the connector.
 - Copy the target connector `keystorefile.war` to the Tomcat `webapps_targetconnector` directory.
 - It is recommended to enable logging from the connector by adding the following to the